Daniel15/fdk-dotnet/README.md

 # API

-To configure your function, call `FdkHandler.Handle` with a lambda function.
+To configure your function, call `FdkHandler.Handle` with a [lambda expression](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/lambda-expressions).
 The function takes two arguments: A context containing information about the request (for example, HTTP headers, app name, function name, etc), and the input to the function.
+The function can be either a regular function, or an asynchronous function using the `async` keyword.

 ## Input
 The following methods are available to obtain input for your function: